Sweating may provide temporary relief from cold symptoms, but it won’t shorten the duration of your cold. Colds

 Sweat, or perspiration, is water that is released from sweat glands in your skin.
 It’s your body’s way of cooling down.

 When your body temperature rises, your nervous system sends a message to your sweat glands to secrete water onto your skin.
 When this water evaporates off of your skin, it causes a cooling effect.

 While some of the methods used to “sweat out a cold” may provide temporary symptom relief, they do not shorten the time that you’re sick.
 It normally takes 7 to 10 days to recover from the common cold.

 You can attempt to “sweat out a cold” using various methods, including:

 These activities may temporarily relieve nasal congestion because they help to loosen nasal mucus.
 However, it’s the exposure to warm, moist air or physical activity, not the actual sweat, that’s beneficial in this case.

 You may have heard that exposure to hot steam can help treat a cold.
 But does hot steam, such as what is found in a hot shower or steam room, actually help?

 If you do decide to visit a sauna, you should be sure to follow the safety tips below:

 - Limit your sauna time to about 15 or 20 minutes.

 - Avoid food or drinks that can cause dehydration, such as alcohol, caffeine, or salty foods.
-You can lose up to one pint of sweat from just a short sauna.
+You can lose up to a fair amount of sweat from just a short sauna.